strykeforce/website/_posts/2016-10-07-learning-how-to-weld-a-strykeforce-students-perspective.md

 date: 2016-10-07 21:21:29
 ---

-# Learning How To Weld- A StrykeForce Student's Perspective

 This past summer and fall we held a welding class.
 One of our students, Freddie Ouding,

 welded most of our aluminum frame for our robot last year.
 This past summer Freddie worked